stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 * The use of static imports was also slightly annoying - to find a given class or method one just has to know its parent package, or add them to the content assist in the IDE, or switch off import organisation altogether and cut-and-paste _every_ import into _every_ source file.

-In summary we could have cut-and-pasted example code to make _something_ work, but we wouldn't know _why_ it worked, so we would have learnt nothing.
-This is not intended to be a negative review of LWJGL, it was used with great results in the previous OpenGL implementation, but the experience in the new project was frankly demoralising.
-We had no idea how we were supposed to use the bindings, we had barely scratched the surface of the Vulkan API, and eventually we just gave up.
+In summary we could have blindly copied some of the example code, but we wouldn't know _why_ it worked, so we would have learnt nothing.

+This is not intended to be a negative review of LWJGL, it was used with great results in the previous OpenGL implementation.
+Unfortunately our experience in the new project was frankly irritating, we had no idea how we were supposed to use the bindings, had barely scratched the surface of the Vulkan API, and eventually we just gave up.

 Sometime later we were encouraged by a friend to make a second attempt - our first design decision was that unless LWJGL had materially changed we would look for an alternative.